 Emergency: How Do I Access Help Now?

-Through Loudoun County Mental Health, Substance Abuse, and Developmental Services, help is available 24 hours, 7 days a week for youth who are experiencing immediate and severe emotional crisis at 703-777-0320.
+There also are resources available 24 hours, 7 days a week for youth experiencing depression, suicidal thoughts or other behavioral crises.
+Through Loudoun County Mental Health, Substance Abuse, and Developmental Services, help is available at 703-777-0320 for youth experiencing an immediate and severe emotional crisis.
 The Crisis Intervention Team Assessment Center, located at 102 Heritage Way, Leesburg, Virginia, is open from 7:00 a.m. to 11:00 p.m. daily, and mental health professionals are available for anyone in crisis.
 Non-emergency appointments can be made at 703-771-5100.

 Also, there are free, confidential 24/7 supports available:

-In an emergency, call 911 and ask for a Crisis Intervention Team (CIT) deputy/officer.
+In an emergency, call 911 and ask for a Crisis Intervention Team (CIT) deputy or officer.

 - PRS CrisisLink: 703-527-4077 or text "CONNECT" to 855-11